chaoscollective/chaos-lib-client/README.md

 # lessadder

-Add LESS (sugared CSS) via javascript.
+The `lessadder` module enables for adding LESS (sugared CSS) via javascript.

 This allows both inclusion by filename, as well as directly passing in LESS code to be parsed and added to the DOM.
+Any module that has a DOM interface and can be styled is likely to make use of lessadder and dynamically include the modules corresponding stylesheet as needed.

 # ui

+The `ui` module is a set of handy user interface widgets for interacting with the user is common ways.
+For example, alerting a user of a problem, asking for text input, or giving them a yes or no questions; and all of it done asynchronously with callbacks.

 **ui.alert**(message, callback)